J. Lister Hill

-Joseph Lister Hill (December 29, 1894 – December 20, 1984) was an American politician.
-A member of the Democratic Party, he represented Alabama in the U.S. Congress for more than forty-five years, as both a U.S. Representative (1923–1938) and a U.S. Senator (1938–1969).
-During his Senate career he was active on health-related issues, and served as Senate Majority Whip (1941–47), and Hill also served as the Chair of the Senate Labor Committee.
+Joseph Lister Hill (December 27, 1894 – December 20, 1984) was an American attorney and Democratic Party politician who represented Alabama in the United States House of Representatives from 1923 to 1938 and the United States Senate from 1938 to 1969.

+As Senator, Hill was active on health-related issues and served as Senate Majority Whip from 1941 to 1947.
+He also served as the Chair of the Senate Committee on Labor from 1955 to 1969.
 At the time of his retirement, Hill was the fourth-most senior Senator.
 Hill was succeeded by fellow Democrat James Allen.

 Early years

-Hill was born in Montgomery, Alabama, on December 29, 1894, the son of one of the South's most distinguished surgeons, Dr. Luther Leonidas Hill Jr. He was named after Dr. Joseph Lister, the father of antiseptic surgery.
+Hill was born in Montgomery, Alabama, on December 27, 1894 along with his twin sister, Amelie, to the surgeon Dr. Luther Leonidas Hill Jr. and his wife Lilly.
+Lister Hill was named after Dr. Joseph Lister, the father of antiseptic surgery.
 Following his graduation from the Starke University School in Montgomery, he entered the University of Alabama at the age of sixteen and graduated four years later with a BA and law degree and a Phi Beta Kappa key.
 While a student at the University of Alabama, he was a member of Delta Kappa Epsilon.
-He also founded the Student Government Association (SGA) and was its first president, the Jasons Senior Men's Honorary (which the University ceased recognizing in 1976 for its all-male policy, but which still taps forty men each spring on the Franklin Mound), and The Machine (the local chapter of Theta Nu Epsilon).
+He also founded the Student Government Association (SGA) and was its first president, the Jasons Senior Men's Honorary (which the university ceased recognizing in 1976 for its all-male policy, but which still taps forty men each spring on the Franklin Mound), and The Machine (the local chapter of Theta Nu Epsilon).

 He also studied law at the University of Michigan Law School at Ann Arbor, Michigan, and at Columbia Law School in New York City.
 He was admitted to the Alabama bar in 1916 and commenced practice in Montgomery and also served as the president of the Montgomery Board of Education from 1917 to 1922.